2018 MEMBER INFORMATION

 Will the campus buses be operating during NOI?

 Yes, the Shuttle-UM operates year-round, although the schedule is limited in the summer.
-View the current Service Calendar and check back upon arrival for an updated schedule.
+View the current service calendar and check back upon arrival for an updated schedule.
 Anyone with a student ID from any university or college can ride the shuttle for free.
-If you do not have a student ID please contact the NOI office.
+If you do not have a student ID please contact Andrew Giza at firstname.lastname@example.org.

 When will I get my part assignments?